Loading...

 How to Rename a Database in phpMyAdmin

-The latest version of phpMyAdmin allows you to change the name of the database.
+The latest version of phpMyAdmin allows you to rename a database directly within the interface.

-Remember that when you change the name of a database, you will have to reconfigure user permissions and any scripts that you want to continue referencing this database.
+Remember that when you change the database name, you must reconfigure MySQL user permissions and update any scripts or applications that reference the old database.

 Before you begin: